discord-net/Discord.Net/docs/guides/concepts/entities.md

 > [FAQ](xref:FAQ.Basics.GetStarted) page.

-More detailed versions of entities can be pulled from the basic entities, e.g. `SocketGuild.GetUser`, which returns a `SocketGuildUser`, or `SocketGuild.GetChannel`, which returns a `SocketGuildChannel`.
+More detailed versions of entities can be pulled from the basic entities, e.g., `SocketGuild.GetUser`, which returns a `SocketGuildUser`, or `SocketGuild.GetChannel`, which returns a `SocketGuildChannel`.
 Again, you may need to cast these objects to get a variant of the type that you need.